paliocha/RComPlEx-NF/METHOD.md

 1. **Calculate Correlations**
    - Method: Spearman correlation (default; Pearson/Kendall available)
    - Why Spearman: Robust to outliers, preserves monotonic relationships
+   - Gene universe: Only genes that have an ortholog in any other species (pre-filters expression before correlation)

 2. **Normalize Using Mutual Rank (MR)**
    - Each gene's correlations ranked from strongest to weakest